Thinkmill/design-system/README.md

 - Dynamic styles (and the props or state they are based on) can easily be codified in the `getStyles()` function
 - Automatic SSR support with no additional server or build configuration required (this is important when publishing packages to npm that should have no understanding of where or how they may be used)

-> When to use interpolated styles over css-in-js object?

 > Performance notes?

 > Best practice for structuring styles in react.

-## Spreading props and attributes into Views

 ## Accessibility